Article

 Best luggage tag styles

-Choose a tag with a strong strap, privacy flap and durable material.
-Bright colours are helpful, but avoid anything so fragile that it may rip off during handling.
+Choose a strong strap, privacy flap and durable material.
+Bright colours help, but strength matters more than decoration.

 Inside-bag backup

-Place a simple contact card inside the bag as well.
-If the outside tag is lost, the inside card can still help staff identify the owner when the suitcase is opened for tracing.
+Place a basic contact card inside the bag.
+If the outside tag is lost, the inside card can still help identify the owner.

 Passport Holder and Luggage Tag Sets